Local Event Organisation

 White: 1.0-1.5k suitable for accompanied or shadowed younger children and total junior beginners.

-Sprint course as per planning guidelines in the separate planning document.
-Orange and Yellow Courses as above.
+As well as a Sprint course provide Orange and Yellow Courses as above.

 Night Score League